Facial hair in the military: United Kingdom

-Since that time, the British Army and Royal Marines, and until 2019 the Royal Air Force, have allowed moustaches only.
-Exceptions are beards grown for medical reasons, such as temporary skin irritations, or for religious reasons (usually by Sikhs or Muslims), although, in the event of conflict in which the use of chemical or biological weapons is likely, they may be required to shave a strip around the seal of a respirator.
-Queen's Regulations state that, "If a moustache is worn, it is to be trimmed and not below the line of the lower lip", giving rise to the fashion for handlebar moustaches, especially in the RAF where they are still sometimes seen.
-These were once very common, and the archetypal RAF fighter pilot of the Second World War wore one.
-Although also technically against regulations, the "full set moustache" (i.e., a large moustache linked to mutton chop side whiskers, but with a shaved chin) is also still sometimes seen, and the battalion bugle majors of The Rifles, or the other rifle regiments which preceded it, are expected to wear them by regimental tradition.
+After that time, the British Army, Royal Marines, and Royal Air Force generally allowed moustaches only.
+Exceptions were beards grown for medical reasons, such as temporary skin irritations, or for religious reasons (usually by Sikhs or Muslims).
+King's Regulations state that, "If a moustache is worn, it is to be trimmed and not below the line of the lower lip", giving rise to the fashion for handlebar moustaches, especially in the RAF where they are still sometimes seen.
+These were once very common, and the archetypal RAF fighter pilot of World War II wore one.
+Although also technically against regulations, the "full set moustache" (i.e. a large moustache linked to mutton chop side whiskers, but with a shaved chin) is also still sometimes seen, and the battalion bugle majors of The Rifles, or the other rifle regiments which preceded it, are expected to wear them by regimental tradition.

-Infantry pioneer warrant officers, colour sergeants and sergeants traditionally wear and are permitted to wear beards; although not compulsory, most do wear them.
-In some Scottish and Irish infantry regiments, it is either permitted or expected, by regimental tradition, for the drum major, pipe major, and/or commanding officer's piper to wear a beard.
-The goat majors in Welsh regiments also by tradition wear beards.
-As with the Royal Navy, all beards worn by soldiers must be a "full set".
-Beards are also permitted to special forces when on covert intelligence operations or behind enemy lines.
-On 12 August 2019, the Royal Air Force announced that all personnel would henceforth be permitted to wear full set beards, although unlike the Royal Navy moustaches without beards are also still permitted.

-Members of the royal family, who are expected to wear military uniforms on ceremonial occasions even long after their formal military service is complete, have sometimes worn beards with Army, RAF or Royal Marines uniform (e.g. King Edward VII, King George V, Prince Michael of Kent, Prince Harry).
+Infantry pioneer warrant officers, colour sergeants and sergeants traditionally wear and were permitted to wear beards; although not compulsory, most do wear them.
+In some Scottish and Irish infantry regiments, it was either permitted or expected, by regimental tradition, for the drum major, pipe major, and/or commanding officer's piper to wear a beard.
+The goat majors in Welsh regiments also traditionally wear beards.
+Members of the royal family, who are expected to wear military uniforms on ceremonial occasions even long after their formal military service is complete, have sometimes worn beards with Army, RAF or Royal Marines uniform (e.g. King Edward VII, King George V, Prince Michael of Kent and Prince Harry).
+Beards were also permitted for special forces personnel during covert intelligence operations or behind enemy lines.

+On 12 August 2019, the Royal Air Force announced that all personnel would henceforth be permitted to wear beards, and on 28 March 2024, the British Army followed suit.
+The Royal Marines finally followed suit in permitting beards from early 2025.
+As with the Royal Navy, all beards worn by members of the armed forces must be a "full set".
+In June 2025, the Royal Navy permitted moustaches to be worn without beards for the first time.

+In the event of conflict in which the use of chemical or biological weapons is likely, service personnel with beards may be required to shave a strip around the seal of the respirator.